 The effects of training and detraining after an 8 month resistance and stretching training program on forward head and protracted shoulder postures in adolescents: Randomised controlled study

-One article on PainSci cites Ruivo 2015: The Complete Guide to Neck Pain & Cricks
+One page on PainSci cites Ruivo 2015: The Complete Guide to Neck Pain & Cricks

 PainSci notes on Ruivo 2015: